nicholas-long/environment/zet/20230929145418/README.md

 - [20231003062001](/zet/20231003062001/README.md) fsdb use case - using as a set

 ## implementation
+- [ ] try optimizing ingest to use multiple processes and split work
+  - 2023-10-04 i have been ingesting hash data into fsdb for at least 14 hours, and it has only added about 6 million rows
 - [x] add timestamps before rows and change logic to account for that
   - [20231003063630](/zet/20231003063630/README.md) adding timestamps to fsdb
 - [ ] search subcommand should accept, process, and use arguments if given instead of letting awk treat them as files